A Milhouse Divided: Plot

 Marge invites the Flanderses, the Lovejoys, the Hibberts and the Van Houtens to a dinner party.
 While the other guests enjoy themselves, Kirk and Luann Van Houten bicker.
 They get more quarrelsome as the party continues, making the other guests uncomfortable.
-After a volatile game of Pictionary, Luann demands a divorce.
+After a volatile game of Pictionary, Luann demands a divorce on Kirk.

-Kirk moves into an apartment complex and gets fired from his job at the cracker factory because his boss predicts that Kirk's recent divorce will tarnish the company's reputation.
+Kirk moves into an apartment complex and gets fired from his job at the cracker factory because his boss (who turns out to be Luann's father) predicts that Kirk's recent divorce will tarnish the company's reputation, seeing crackers as "A family food."
 Luann gains custody of Milhouse and quickly adjusts to life as a single parent.
 Luann begins a romantic relationship with Chase, an American Gladiator.

 At Moe's, Kirk reveals to Homer that he has decided to pursue a singing career and introduces him to his new "girlfriend" Starla, who soon steals his car and tosses his demo tape onto the street.
 Kirk muses that he never saw the divorce coming and regrets being a bad husband, remarking that "one day your wife is making you your favorite meal, the next day you're thawing a hot dog in a gas station sink".
 Homer tries to console Kirk and boasts that his marriage to Marge is rock-solid.
 At home, however, Homer discovers that Marge has gone out and left him hot dogs for dinner, and becomes terrified that Marge is going to leave him.

 Homer enlists Lisa's help to save his marriage, but she is unable to offer any advice beyond observing that he is lucky to have Marge as his wife.
 Homer recalls their wedding at a seedy, rural chapel; later that night, Homer had bought Marge a cake with an unintentionally unflattering message written on it.
 To save their marriage, Homer attempts to perform "romantic" gestures for Marge such as giving her a new haircut and making soothing noises as she sleeps, which only annoy her.

 Deciding that Marge deserves a fresh start, Homer secretly files for divorce.
 Marge returns home that night and is surprised to find all of the Simpsons' friends gathered in the living room.
 Homer declares that he wants to be remarried, with a perfect wedding this time.
 Reverend Lovejoy reads the rambling wedding vows Homer has written, and Marge and Homer are remarried.
 Later at the party, Kirk tries to reconcile with Luann by singing her a corny love song from his demo tape.
 Though Luann appears touched at first, she rebuffs Kirk instantly when he asks her to remarry him, and Chase kicks Kirk out of the house.